Call of Duty Mobile tips and tricks: How to play and win

 Master the sticky grenade: The sticky grenade is great because it doesn't bounce or roll.
 Throw it through a window, throw it against a wall and it stays there.
 It's great for clearing snipers out of rooms, or clearing out people hiding behind crates.

 Master the scorestreaks: The scorestreaks are really powerful.
-You have three slots to fill and these can be anything from a hunter killer drone to a stealth helicopter.
+You have three slots to fill and these can be anything from a hunter killer drone to a VTOL gunship which is basically a game finisher.
 Some are AI guided, others offer manual control.
 The predator missile, for example, needs to be guided to where you want it to hit.
 The sentry gun can be placed and left, cutting down the enemy when they come around a corner - but can also be damaged by enemy fire.
 To activate scorestreaks, you need to get mixed in with the enemy and take some scalps.

+Take out enemy aircraft scorestreaks: The stealth chopper and VTOL can really damage your team, but you can shoot them down.
+Choose an LMG and unload into it and you'll shoot it down.
+Alternative, if you have the Sparrow skill - with explosive arrows - a couple of hits from these will bring down aircraft.
+Of course there's the FHJ-18 which will lock on and end that scorestreak pretty rapidly.

 Take the fight to the enemy: In games like Frontline and Team Deathmatch, take the fight to the enemy.
 Hanging back might mean you're out of the game not doing anything while your teammates are locked in fighting.
 Find those strategic points on the maps and dominate them, pinning your enemy in.

 Get fancy with smoke: Smoke grenades are actually very useful.
 If the enemy has you pinned down - obviously - but if there's sniper in a building you can't get past, smoke out the room by lobbing that grenade through the window.
 Or drop smoke to give you cover while you retreat from invincible respawned enemy.
+It's also really useful in Domination when you're capturing a location - so the enemy can't see you.

+Pick the loadout for the map and the team: The multiplayer maps encourage a range of different gameplay styles.
+Crossfire, for example, has a lot of places for snipers, whereas Nuketown does not.
+Vary your loadout to suit the map and the team: if you have five players with sniper rifles on Nuketown, you might struggle, or just get bored.
+Be prepared to switch to maximise team performance.

+Top tip for Hijacked: If you're playing on the Hijacked map (the boat), there's a secret passage through the boat that will take you from one end to the other.
+This can bring you up behind the enemy so you can even up the score.
+Just head into the cabin and look for the hole in the floor.

 Battle royale tips and tricks

 Battle royale feels like a totally different game in Call of Duty: Mobile.
 You don't get to start with your preferred loadout, you can't just respawn at will and you have a much larger play area - and it's a much more tactical game than the combat of multiplayer.
-Even the user interface is slightly different.
+Even the user interface is slightly different, although Alcatraz brings a smaller play area that's more like multiplayer.

+Switch to FPV: If you play a lot of multiplayer and are used to the first-person view, you can switch to that view with a tap, rather than the third-person view.

-Choose where you drop carefully: The Isolated map is fairly well loaded with both vehicles and weapons, but if you drop into a built-up area you're more likely to run straight into contact, where the first person to get a weapon will hunt you all down.
+Choose where you drop carefully: The maps are fairly well loaded with both vehicles and weapons, but if you drop into a built-up area you're more likely to run straight into contact, where the first person to get a weapon will hunt you all down.
 Go a little more remote and you're more likely to survive through the first 10 minutes.
+Alcatraz has numerous high points and often there are sniper rifles there so you can easily dominate.

 Work as a team - or not: Team work makes the dream work.
 Drop with your team, move with your team, fight with your team and you'll easily win.
 But if your teammates are determined to drop into contact and die straight away, you might want to go solo to survive.
 Battle royale is about survival - if you just want to kill, play multiplayer instead.